lextudio/sharpsnmp_docs/library/tutorials/mib-documents.rst

 their identifiers (OIDs), data types, and descriptions.
 That information can then be put down to papers.

-When your application uses #SNMP Library to perform SNMP operations, only OIDs are required in most cases, and basic data types are needed when performing SET operations.
+When your application uses C# SNMP Library to perform SNMP operations, only OIDs are required in most cases, and basic data types are needed when performing SET operations.
 The descriptions help you understand the meaning of the data you get from the agent but they are not used anywhere in typical SNMP applications.